-The United States has been called a cultural melting pot, but some sectors in our society boast more diversity than others.
+The United States has been called a cultural melting pot, but some sectors in our society are more inclusive and diverse than others.

-As a current or aspiring nurse considering a Doctor of Nursing Practice degree, you may be particularly interested in learning about diversity in nursing.
+As a current or aspiring nurse considering a Doctor of Nursing Practice degree, you may be particularly interested in knowing the benefits of diversity in nursing.

 While there have been improvements in nursing diversity over the past few decades, there are still many more that can be made.
 Here’s a look at why diversity in nursing is so important, where the nursing workforce stands now, and what initiatives are in place to increase diversity among nurses.